remg427/misp42splunk/README.md

     - eventkey: This string/id is used to group several rows of the results belonging to the same event (e.g. attributes of type email-src, email-subject).
 The actual value is not pushed to MISP.
 If not specified by row, this value might be overall defined for the alert - see below
     - info: This string will be set in the Info field of MISP event.
 This value might be overall defined for the alert - see below

+#### search results with one column per type
+You mays search and build a table with several column, one for each type of attributes.
+CAUTION: Splunk syntax does not like field names like ip-src, email-subject.
+You simply create fields using _ such as ip_src and the script will format the attribute names before pushing to MISP

 ### create the alert and add alert_action to create events
 Save your search as alert.
 Select "Alert to create MISP event(s)" as action Fill in the form to tune your alert to your needs.

 Global event parameters
 Info